(Last Updated on : 30/06/2017)

 Ghezing and Legship

-the bustling market town of Ghezing is the adminsitration centre and transport hub of western Sikkim and good place to stock up on provisions and extend permits.
-Legship, a gate to western Sikkim sits in the deep and recently dammed rangit Valley, 14km south to Ghezing.
-It is an important regional road junction and one where you could find yourself lost the spectacular natural beauty.
+Ghezing and Legship are busy residential and shopping destinations in West Sikkim.
+The bustling market town of Ghezing is the administration centre and transport hub of western Sikkim.
+Legship is a gate to western Sikkim.
+It sits in the deep Rangit Valley, which is located about 14km south to Ghezing.
+It is an important regional road junction.